NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-06-21-WEB_Jounal.md

 **Frontend Features**

-1. **Private Profile**: Shows user profile details and allows replying to tells.
+1. **Private Profile**: Shows user profile details and their tells with their replies.
+Gives the guest to react, send and message the user.

-2. **Public Profile**: Displays user information and allows following or messaging.
+2. **Public Profile**: Displays user information and allows following,messaging and sending tells anonymously.

 **Backend Development**